 For uncomplicated cases, physical and cognitive rest is usually sufficient.

-Concussion is a closed head injury due to a direct blow to the head or deceleration of the head from an impulsive force that results in a change in mental status.
+Concussion (mild traumatic brain injury) is a closed head injury due to a direct blow to the head or deceleration of the head from an impulsive force that results in a change in mental status.

 Instructor of Orthopaedic Surgery

 Division of Sports Medicine

 University of Pittsburgh Medical Centre for Sports Medicine Concussion Program

 LCH declares that he has no competing interests.